connoraking/Spotify-YouTube-Multiavariate-Analysis/README.md

 - I perfromed data wrangling and visualized the data with packages from `tidyverse` and `corrplot`.
 - I analyed the `NA` values and decided to remove them because they were a fraction of the data and were seemingly random.
 This allowed for easier analysis.
 - I plotted the distributions of the popularity/dependent variables and considered cleaning them via omitting outliers or a log-transformation.
+- I plotted the independent variables to assess their distributions and created a correlation plot for trends at a glance.

 ### Popularity Variable Distributions